bazucompany/test-task/README.md

 - Message

 Add some field validation and design the form so it looks nice by your preferences.
+Feel free to use any css / js / html framework you like to get the task done.

 ## Result
 - ZIP all files and send via email to nickolayb@bazucompany.com with the subject "Test task for the position of PHP developer".
 Password protect the zip file with password "bazu".